ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 \subsection{\armor Training}

 Figure~\ref{fig:training-comparison} compares the training performance of \armor in two scenarios: (a) no-attack conditions (nominal conditions), where we compare \armor with baseline-RL, and (b) adversarial conditions (physical attacks), where we compare \armor with an adversarially trained control policy.
-We refer to the Teacher and Student Encoder policies as RL control policies that use latent representations from the Teacher and Student Encoders, respectively.
+We refer to the two variants of \armor - the Teacher Encoder policy and the Student Encoder policy as the RL control policies that use latent representations from the Teacher and Student Encoders, respectively.
 The figures represent the mean performance averaged over 5 random seeds.

 As shown in Figure~\ref{fig:training-comparison}(a), in the absence of attacks, all the methods: baseline-RL, the Teacher Encoder policy, and the Student Encoder policy, achieve comparable final episodic rewards, converging to approximately 2200 after 500k timesteps.
 The similarity in final performance indicates that the use of encoder-based latent representations in the Teacher and Student encoders does not hinder the ability of the policy to learn optimal control under nominal conditions.